 Alien Superstar – Beyoncé.
 Can’t help myself, told ya.

-John Lennon said: Being honest might not get you a lot of friends but it’ll always get you the right ones.
-When you constantly choose your honest self, you get in the flow, compassion comes along, you feel everyone’s energy and let it be (for the first time ever).
-It’s the fire intensifying in your heart that’s pushing you – and the world together with it – forward.
+John Lennon said: Being honest might not get you a lot of friends, but it’ll always get you the right ones.
+When you, constantly, choose your honest self, you get in the flow, compassion comes along, you feel everyone’s energy and let it be.
+Let it be, for the first time ever.
+It’s the fire intensifying in your heart that’s pushing you – and the world, together with it – forward.

-Going for a cool run or a quick walk to see the sun at dawn, in Venice, in summer, has a sort of sparkle attached to it.
-I felt like in a mystical maze all the time.
-Locals minding their Italian business, early in the morning, in a city that feels like an open book where history started to write itself ages ago and, as history is in the making, here we are, writing it in the present.
+Going for a cool run, or a quick walk, to see the sun, at dawn, in Venice, in summer, has a sort of sparkle attached to it.
+I felt like in a mystical maze, all the time.
+Locals minding their Italian business, early in the morning, in a city that feels like an open book where history started to write itself, ages ago, and, as history is in the making, here we are, writing it in the present.
 Life in the making.
 Life in the clothes.
 So much life in one little world.
 Luckily, there’s also the underworld.
+And the stars.
 Where we’re all – ta-da! – naked.
 As we live every moment in Venice, words type themselves inside the book.
-No cars, only boats and – ta-da! – gondolas.
-And I love cars and driving.
+No cars, only boats and – ta-da! – gondolas, and I love cars and driving.

-Sounds like music would squeeze in perfectly in here.
-It’s funny how, after a glass of white wine and the pizzazz!, we came across I Musici Veneziani, the most prestigious concert hall nel cuore di Venezia, and got tickets, on the spot, to Vivaldi’s Le Quattro Stagioni and Barocco ed Opera concert, later that night.
-I didn’t even stop for a second to think about the flow we were in.
+Sounds like music would squeeze in, perfectly, in here.
+It’s funny how, after a glass of white wine and the pizzazz!, we came across I Musici Veneziani, the most prestigious concert hall nel cuore di Venezia, and got tickets, on the spot, to Vivaldi’s Le Quattro Stagioni and Barocco ed Opera concert, on the night of the same day that we got the tickets.
+I didn’t stop, for a second, to think about the flow we were in.
 Everyone was complaining about the heat, that’s why.
 Everyone but me, wahaha.
-I surely felt it, but the twenty minutes of yoga in the morning might have helped, who knows.
-I toned down on the bravery at some point, but the enthusiasm shined through no matter what, what to do.
+I surely felt it, but the twenty minutes of yoga, in the morning, might have helped, who knows.
+I toned down on the bravery, at some point, but the enthusiasm shined through, no matter what, what to do.
 I like to strike while the iron is hot, you get me, that’s the thing.
 Sometimes, though, some things need some things.
-Like wine does, sì, sì, so.
+Like wine does, sì, sì.
+So.

 A gondola ride at dusk, in Venice, is not bad, either.
 I didn’t expect to like a gondola ride quite as I did.
-It caught us all, in fact, by surprise, again.
+It caught us all, in fact, by surprise.
+Surprise, again, yes.
 Floating on water in something symbolic feels soothing on the canals of the castle.
-On the small ones, not on the Grand Canal, at the suggestion of the lovely staff at the hotel.
+On the small canals, not on the Grand Canal, at the suggestion of the lovely staff at the hotel.

-Canal Grande is best lived at dawn.
+Canal Grande is at its best at dawn.
 You know why, why, you know why, why, because we like to do it, we like to do it, we like to do it nice and rough(!!!!!!!).
-Because you can also go to the fish market.
-Pause on Ponte di Rialto and pass by the fruit, vegetable, spices market on the way to it.
+Because you can also go to the fish market, and pause on Ponte di Rialto, pass by the fruit, vegetable, spices market, on the way to it.
 It’s a buzz you can only sense early in the morning.
 A sort of mood.
 A sort of smell.
 A sort of tone.
 A sort of painting.
-Claude Monet painted six views of this stretch of the waterway.
-Six out of thirty seven works of Venice he began during 1908, on his only visit to the city.
+Claude Monet painted six views of, particularly, this stretch of the waterway – six out of thirty seven works of Venice he began during 1908, on his only visit to the city.
 All the sense in the world or all the sense in the world?

 The night ended with him telling me You ca do and be everything you want.
-It was him to suggest going to an island nearby for a proper beach day, while in Venice, after all.
+It was him who suggested going to an island nearby, for a proper beach day, while in Venice, after all.
 Of course it made all the sense in the world.

 When funny timing is at play and a brilliantly farfetched Tarantino twist twists, you can not not pay attention to it.
-So, on Wednesday, when we went to a beach on Lido, an island a twenty minutes boat ride away from Venice, a jellyfish bit me while I was carelessly enjoying the sea with your dad and mine.
+So, on Wednesday, when we went to a beach on Lido, an island a twenty minute boat ride away from Venice, a jellyfish bit me, while I was carelessly enjoying the sea with your dad and mine.
 These things kinda love you, said my brother, intriguingly, while laughing.
-Yeah, guess so, said I while feeling and looking at the burn.
-It didn’t stop us from doing our thing forwards, but when it happened the second time around, your dad and I agreed on interesting… A wasp jellyfish wrapped around my right arm twice that day.
+Yeah, guess so, said I, while feeling and looking at the burn.
+It didn’t stop us from doing our thing forwards, but when it happened the second time around, your dad and I agreed on interesting… A wasp jellyfish wrapped around my right arm, twice, that day.
 And you know what a jellyfish bite feels like?
 Take a wild guess.
-Electricity.
+Electric.
 Literally.

 There’s something, or a lot, he’s bringing to your education from the way we were brought up; with loads of freedom.
 Nobody taught us about freedom.
 We sensed it through the power of example.
 Just like it was with happiness.
 Or greatness.
 We were always mingling with the adults and growing around great people.
 Everyone has greatness inside themselves eager to be discovered.
 Ninety percent of how you learn is watching great people.